dunyaoguz/rock_paper_scissors_bot/README.md

 Players are encouraged to compare the performance of the intelligent bot with the random bot which picks rock, paper or scissors with 1/3 probability.

+How to play:
+1. Download this repository
+2. Open terminal, cd to rock_paper_scissors_bot
+3. Run `python app.py local`

 <img src="demo_1.png" alt="dt" width="300"/>
 <img src="demo_2.png" alt="dt" width="400"/>